 "One of the most important mineral trends of northwestern British Columbia extends from near the town of Stewart north to the Treaty Glacier" - Nelson / Kyba, British Columbia Geological Survey, Ministry of Energy and Mines 2014

-The Crown Jewel of the Golden Triangle is a hydrothermal system (one of the seven largest in the world) that has proven to host one of the greatest concentrations of metal value on the planet with 83.7 million ounces gold, 627.8 million ounces silver and 38.8 billion pounds copper so far (all categories).
+The Crown Jewel of the Golden Triangle is the Sulphurets Hydrothermal System (one of the seven largest in the world) that has proven to host one of the greatest concentrations of metal value on the planet with 215 million ounces gold, 1.2 billion ounces silver and 55 billion pounds copper so far (all categories).
+Of that 47.5 million ounces gold, 214 million ounces silver, and 10 billion pounds are proven and probable reserves.
+More resources are being added and existing resources are beind converted over to reserves.
 That’s just in its southern half which also hosts the Brucejack Mine (Pretivm) which started its production of 8.1 million ounces @ 16.1g/t in May 2017 and the KSM (Seabridge) which contains the largest undeveloped gold deposit in the world by reserves – 38.8 million ounces gold with 10.2 billion pounds of copper.

-The Golden Triangle has also benefited from new infrastructure including paved roads, high-power transmission lines, and a second ice-free port in Stewart B.C..
+The Golden Triangle has also benefited from new infrastructure including paved roads, high-power transmission lines, new hydro-electricals project being comissioned, and a second ice-free port in Stewart B.C..

 The regional geologist for NW B.C., Jeff Kyba, is the current authority on the area and has a unique geological understanding of the entire region as is evidenced in the report he coauthored with Joanne Nelson of the B.C.
 Geological Survey in 2014.
-Jeff has left his position at the ministry in January of 2017 and is now helping develop the Treaty Creek and Electrum projects.
+Jeff has left his position at the ministry in January of 2017 and is now assisting with the development of Treaty Creek.